Scouting America

 1. Read the safety rules for metalwork.
 Discuss how to be safe while working with metal.
 Discuss with your counselor the additional safety rules that apply to the metalwork option you choose for requirement 5.

-2. Define the terms native metal, malleable, metallurgy, alloy, nonferrous, and ferrous.
+2. Explain the following terms: native metal, malleable, metallurgy, alloy, nonferrous, and ferrous.
 Then do the following:

 • (a) Name two nonferrous alloys used by pre-Iron Age metalworkers.
 Name the metals that are combined to form these alloys.